ivasx/orrin-frontend/README-ENG.md

 ## 🔧 API Integration

-> **Note:** The current version uses mock data from the file `src/data.js`.
-Integration with the backend API will be added in future versions.
+The application integrates with the backend API through `src/services/api.js`.

-Expected endpoints:
+### Main endpoints:
-- `GET /api/tracks` — get a list of tracks
+- `GET /api/v1/tracks/` — get list of tracks
-- `GET /api/tracks/:id` — track details
+- `GET /api/v1/tracks/{slug}/` — track details
-- `POST /api/tracks/:id/play` — mark as listened
-- `GET /api/artists` — list of artists
+- `GET /api/v1/artists/` — list of artists
-- `GET /api/artists/:id` — artist details
+- `GET /api/v1/artists/{slug}/` — artist details

-- `GET /api/user/friends` — list of friends
-- `POST /api/tracks/:id/comments` — add a comment
-- `GET /api/search?q={query}` — search for tracks and artists
+### Fallback Mechanism
+When the API is unavailable, the application automatically uses mock data from `src/data.js` and `src/data/mockData.js`.

-## 🤝 Contribute to the project
+## 🤝 Contributing

 We are open to contributions!
 If you want to help: